lubusIN/block-background/readme.txt

 Extend gutenberg blocks with additional background options

 == Description ==
->**Disclaimer:** Plugin development is in progress & we are constantly improving the code.
-If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/block-background/issues).
+>**Disclaimer:** Experimental feature plugin to extend gutenberg block.
+Have a suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/block-background/issues).

 Extend gutenberg blocks with additional background options